 Theatre for a Change has a long history in Ghana, starting life in Accra in 2003 and evolving quickly to work with a number of vulnerable and marginalised groups across the country.
-Today we carry out our work in Ghana directly through individual facilitators who implement focused community projects driven by the needs of our participants.
+Today we carry out our work in Ghana directly through individual facilitators, who implement focused community projects driven by the needs of our participants.

 The Women of Dignity Alliance (WODA)

-As a result, WODA and Theatre for a Change commissioned an expert consultant to provide WODA staff and facilitators with training to understand best practise child protection approaches, and investigate the current situation with a range of stakeholders.
+As a result, WODA and Theatre for a Change commissioned an expert consultant to provide WODA staff and facilitators with training to understand best practice child protection approaches, and investigate the current situation with a range of stakeholders.
 The scoping report was published in 2017.